-But suppose you’re willing to go beyond the guidebooks and Instagram influencers.
-In that case, you’ll see why the Piedmont region is one of the best and most underrated in Italy.
+But if you’re willing to go beyond the guidebooks and Instagram influencers, you’ll see why the Piedmont region is one of the best and most underrated in Italy.
 In fact, for the more gastronomically inclined, there are a few reasons why Piedmont should be at the top of your Italian bucket list.

 Arguably the Best Wine in Italy

 You probably think of the Tuscan reds like the Chianti when you think of Italian wine.
 And for a good reason, they’re undoubtedly delicious.
 But the Piedmont region is home to the Wine of Kings, the great Barolo.

 Barolo wine is made from the Nebbiolo grape, predominantly grown in the Langhe subregion of Piedmont.
 Typically, Barolos are aged at least 38 months, 18 of which are in wood barrels.

 The Barolo calling card is the signature “tar and roses” aroma, bright ruby red color, firm tannins, and high acidity.
 A wine that is perfect for drinking during any season but particularly tasty when paired with hearty and decadent meals in the Fall.

 Try them for yourself; Piedmont is littered with wineries – perfect for a day or two of wine tasting and touring.
 And if the Barolo is not your style, the Piedmont region is also home to more wine varieties, such as the Barbera or the Nebbiolo.

 The Food is Outrageously Good